shogundevel/shark/README.md

 This is munch shortest and easier to use, but is only available for the C bytecode target.

 Also try tipying 'shark tool build' without arguments to learn more about this tool.

+## Compiling And Linking SharkG Code

+To show you how compiling, linking to libraries and executing a SharkG codebase works I'm going to build and run the compiler itself in all supported platforms.

+The 'sharkg' and 'sharkglink' commands here can be replaced with 'java -jar bin/sharkc.jar _' (notice the underscore) and 'java -jar bin/sharklink.jar _', gcc can be replaced with any standard C99 compiler (incluiding Bellard's Tiny C).

+First run 'sharkg' and 'sharkglink' without arguments to see their syntax.

+To build the compiler as a native executable use the following:

+> sharkg c sharkg.shg out.c include
+> gcc out.c lib/shark.c lib/shark_system.c lib/shark_main.c -Ilib -o test
+> test

+To build as a java executable use:

+> sharkg java sharkg.shg out.java include
+> sharkglink out.java Main.java lib/sharkgsystem.java
+> mkdir classes
+> javac -d classes Main.java
+> java -cp classes Main

+The final file (passed to the java compiler) must be named Main.java and live under no package (root).

+To build as a python program use:

+> sharkg py sharkg.shg out.py include
+> sharkglink out.py sharkg.py lib/sharkgsystem.py
+> python sharkg.py

+To build as a lua program use:

+> sharkg lua sharkg.shg out.lua include
+> sharkglink out.lua sharkg.lua lib/sharkgsystem.lua

+Lua programs depends in 'lib/sharkgrt.lua' so copy it to the same folder as your program.
+Then run:

+> lua sharkg.lua

 ## Using sharkenv And sharkmake